tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/survival-analysis-lubridate.md

 ### Calculating Survival Times Using Lubridate
 In survival analysis, data often includes two date columns, like start_date and followup_date.
 R may initially treat these as character strings, requiring conversion into date objects.
 The `ymd()` function in the `lubridate` package is useful for converting strings in the "year-month-day" format into dates.

-To calculate the event-time variable, the interval between the two dates is measured.
+To calculate the event-time or the survival-time variable, the interval between the two dates is measured.
 The %--% operator in lubridate creates an interval object, which can then be converted into a duration in seconds using `as.duration()`.
 The difference in days is obtained by dividing this duration by `ddays()`.

 {{% codeblock %}}